emersonrp/bindcontrol/README.md

 * Runs on Windows, MacOS, and Linux
 * Separate profiles for different characters, archetypes, or situations
-* One-key next-teammate / previous-teammate selection
+* One-key next-teammate / previous-teammate selection, with support for setting team size and optionally skipping the player in the next/previous rotation
 * Various helpful shortcut binds, "Quit to Desktop", "Invite Target", "Show FPS", "Show Netgraph" - more to come.
 * Chat binds with optional 'typing' notifier and custom chat colors
 * Controller support (WIP, binds created with a controller work perfectly, but BindControl itself sometimes has trouble detecting controller input)